Westo48/clash-discord/README.md

 # <a id="usage"></a>Usage

-ClashDiscord is largely **command** focused, meaning it doesn't do anything that it is not told to do.
+ClashCommander is largely **command** focused, meaning it doesn't do anything that it is not told to do.
 The only exception to this is when a member joins.
 If a server has claimed an uninitiated role, then they will be given that role, otherwise nothing will happen.
-The other action ClashDiscord will take is if it detects a role being deleted from discord it will delete the database instance of that role.
+The other action ClashCommander will take is if it detects a role being deleted from discord it will delete the database instance of that role.

-Once setup is complete you will be able to interact with ClashDiscord using the prefix `/` and run the commands as desired.
+Once setup is complete you will be able to interact with ClashCommander using the prefix `/` and run the commands as desired.

 # <a id="command-list"></a>Command List